sourcecred/docs/docs/guides/dev-env-setup.md

 Using this instance as a starting point, you can update the config to include the plugins you want, pointing at the data you care about.
-We recommend setting up your instance locally first and make sure its working before pushing your changes to master and using the Github Action.
+We recommend setting up your instance locally first and make sure it's working before pushing your changes to master and using the Github Action.

 1. Get [Yarn] and then run `yarn` to install SourceCred and dependencies.